 Here’s a Tableau data visualization question you might wonder.
 Why is it important to have info about the profit, revenue, and expenses of a given company in a convenient, appropriate arrangement?

-Because company’s profitability is the main way to measure business effectiveness.
+Because a company’s profitability is the main way to measure business effectiveness.
 Information on how to manage your profit and your expenses allows you to estimate how much money you can invest in growth.
 It helps business owners determine which areas require extra finances and which should be discontinued.

 Without proper Tableau data visualizations of measured sales and expenses, it is close to impossible to understand if launching an ad campaign is actually effective, which of the ad campaigns are bringing the most customers and which – the least.